Overlo0ked/portscanner/README.md

-Port Scanner
+##Python Port Scanner
-A simple, multi-threaded port scanner written in Python.
-This tool scans a specified range of ports on a target IP or hostname, identifies open ports, and generates useful commands for further analysis with nmap and rustscan.
-You can also save the results to a file.
+A simple, multi-threaded port scanner built in Python, designed to scan a specified range of ports on a target IP or hostname.
+This tool identifies open ports, generates helpful nmap and rustscan commands for further inspection, and allows saving results to a file.

 Features
-Fast scanning using multi-threading
+Fast Scanning: Multi-threaded scanning for high speed and efficiency.
+Configurable Settings: Define port ranges, thread count, and output files.
-Supports configurable port ranges and thread count Generates commonly used nmap and rustscan commands for open ports Saves scan results with timestamps
+Command Generation: Generates nmap and rustscan commands for open ports.
-Requirements
-Python 3.x
+Save Results: Option to save results with a timestamp.
+Prerequisites
+Python 3.x: Make sure Python 3 is installed.
+You can check with:

+bash
+Copy code
+python3 --version
 Usage
-Clone or download this repository.
-Open a terminal and navigate to the project folder.
-Run the port scanner with the following syntax: bash
+To start using the port scanner, use the following syntax:

+bash
 Copy code
 python port_scanner.py <target> [options]